bolknote/Adventofcode-2021/README.md

 # Advent of Code 2021: 17/50

-I want to try to solve each problem in a different language.
+I want to try to solve each Advent of Code's task in a different language.

 ## Languages